WHO WE ARE

 Very few customers ever have a problem with our plants.
 When we have a crop of 200 identical Azaleas, for example, and only one customer who bought some of that crop

 has a problem, we know that something happened to it after it was planted.

 We are always available to help you understand what may have gone wrong with your plant, and we recommend you send us an email or drop by as soon as you see a plant looking unhappy.
 Many times we find the problem is something as simple as too much sun or not enough water and if the problem is remedied quickly, the plant can be saved.

 We love dogs but ask that you please don't bring yours, with the exception of certified service dogs with medical card.
 Unfortunately, we've had too many instances where our customers have stepped in the "presents" the visiting dogs have left behind that their owner didn't bother to pick up.
 Then there was the time that someone's German Shepard attacked our sweet golden retriever Honeybee and had her by the throat.
 We used to allow dogs but a few inconsiderate folks have forced us to adopt this policy.
-(Our sweet Honeybee had a stroke and passed away last May.
+(Our sweet Honeybee had a stroke and passed away in 2016.
 She will be dearly missed, she was here with us from the beginning, since 2003).